pneumatic-app/pneumatic-api-docs.github.io/source/index.html.md

 # Introduction

 Welcome to the Pneumatic API!
-You can use our API to access Pneumatic public API endpoints, which can get information on templates and run workflows.
+You can use it to get data and perform actions in Pneumatic programmatically.

-All the examples in the dark area are provided in Python code.
+All the examples in this guide are in python.

 # Authentication